devjanaprime/groupRandomNumberGuess/readme.md

 Team Random Number Guess
 =

 In this challenge, you will need to create a new Node project (much like we did in lecture).
-You will create three modules (js files) as specified below and create an app.js that will use these modules.
-Then you'll test your work via the curl terminal command!

 Base Mode:
 =